 “And when all the land of Egypt was famished, the people cried to Pharaoh for bread: and Pharaoh said unto all the Egyptians, Go unto Joseph; what he saith to you, do.
 And the famine was over all the face of the earth…And all countries came into Egypt to Joseph for to buy corn; because that the famine was so sore in all lands.”
 (Genesis 41:55-57)

 The Splitting of the Melchizedekian Blessing

-I put it to you that he is a Chosen One, a Melchizedek, in his own right.
+I put it to you that he is in actuality a Chosen One, a Melchizedek, in his own right.
 One evidence for this can be found in the splitting of the Melchizedekian blessing into two parts:

 - be fruitful, and multiply, and replenish the earth